csalnav2/Floquet-Based-Transmon-inspired-MultiQubit-Engine-Boolean-Linear-Separator-Probing-Memory-Hotspots/README.md

 $$

 ### 5. Boolean Linear Separation (Thermodynamic Logic)
 The simulation includes a test for **thermodynamic neural processing**.
+The quantum lattice functions as a reservoir that maps low-dimensional inputs into a high-dimensional Hilbert space—effectively performing a **Quantum Feature Lift**.

-A physical system acts as a perceptron if its steady-state or limit-cycle observable $O$ (e.g., excited population) separates input classes $u \in \{0,1\}^N$ via a hyperplane:
+A physical system acts as a perceptron if its observable $O$ separates input classes $u \in \{0,1\}^N$ via a hyperplane:

 $$
 O(u) \approx \sigma \left( \vec{w} \cdot \vec{u} + b \right)
 $$

-We test this by encoding inputs into the bath drives of Q1/Q2 and measuring if the lattice response can classify linearly separable logic gates (AND, OR) versus non-linear ones (XOR).

----

-## 📚 References (Core)
+* **Linear Gates:** We test the baseline system on linearly separable functions (AND, OR) by encoding inputs into bath drives.
+* **Non-Linear Upgrades (XOR):** The architecture supports upgrading the readout to utilize non-linear quantum metrics (such as Log-Negativity or $ZZ$-correlations).
+This enables the classification of non-linearly separable functions (like XOR) by exploiting the natural entanglement dynamics of the lattice.

 **Thermodynamic Computing & Neurons**
 * Lipka‑Bartosik, Perarnau‑Llobet, Brunner. *Thermodynamic computing via autonomous quantum thermal machines*. **Science Advances** 10(36):eadm8792 (2024).